 Project Reference: ETAF-0002

-- Enhance capacity across various government ministries to develop systems to attract, leverage and distribute climate finance.
+- Enhanced capacity across various government ministries to develop systems to attract, leverage and distribute climate finance.
 This will include the identification of funding sources and leveraging of finance for CRGE.

-- Support the EPA to establish MRV systems to track implementation of CRGE initiatives in line with UNFCCC requirements.
+- Supported the EPA to establish MRV systems to track implementation of CRGE initiatives in line with UNFCCC requirements.

-- Support the EPA in raising public awareness on the SRM process through publications and a web-based knowledge-sharing platform.
+- Supported the EPA in raising public awareness on the SRM process through publications and a web-based knowledge-sharing platform.

 The SRM responds to the need for new and additional finance that Ethiopia requires in order to realise its CRGE targets.
 It sets out to avoid a fragmented, project‐focused approach in implementing the CRGE by developing a programmatic, longer‐term approach for implementation.